alextgould/alextgould.github.io/_posts/2025-12-31-lolmonitor.md

 > This is a blockquote.

 This page is designed for testing and should be disabled by removing the date from the file name before production.
 It's also a template for future posts with some basic structural elements to make posts more engaging by minimising my verbal meandering.

+## The post game lobby window

+There are two options coming out of a game of League of Legends, and both are bad news for moderation.

+Option 1: Victory!
+You're on a dopamine high, you're feeling great, this game makes you feel great, and there's a button that says "Would you like some more?".
+Hell yes I want some more.
+Play another game.

+Option 2: Defeat!
+You played poorly and you're feeling shame, guilt, frustration.
+Or you played well, but you lost anyway; your teammates were underperforming, your team ignored your call and hung you out to dry, your team fought at a numbers disadvantage while you weren't there.
+It feels unfair and you're feeling frustrated.
+Either way, the easiest way to make these negative feelings go away is to sweep it under the rug and pretend it never happened.
+Next game you'll be better, or your team will perform better.
+Play another game.

+In both cases, the main problem is that there's a big button that continues the endless cycle.
+It's like doom scrolling on social media or autoplay on YouTube.
+You need something to help you break the cycle.
+You need a moment so you can pause, reset and make a more logical decision rather than making an emotional one.
+You need that button to go away.

 ## Main Content (Body)